fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 The State machine processed the query by looking up for the target key in a state corresponding to the `height`-th block.
 So the State machine maintains several Query states to be able to process different target heights.
 ![Query processing](beh_query.png)

-Note that the State machine might handle Mempool (`CheckTx`), Consensus (`DeliverTx`, `Commit`) and Query request pipelines concurrently.
-Also, it maintains separate states for those pipelines, so none of the *Query* states might be affected by 'real-time' *Consensus* state possibly modified by applying new transaction at the same time.
+Note that the State machine handles Mempool (`CheckTx`), Consensus (`DeliverTx`, `Commit`) and Query request pipelines concurrently.
+Also, it maintains separate states for those pipelines, so none of the *Query* states might be affected by 'real-time' *Consensus* state which is possibly modified by delivered transactions at the same time.
 This design, together with making the target height explicit, allows to isolate different states and avoid race conditions between transactions and queries.

 ### Client implementation details
 To make a reading (`get`) request, the Client first gets the latest verifiable `height` and its `app_hash` from the blockchain RPC.
 This is the last but one `height` (because the latest one could never be verifiable, its `app_hash` is not available).
 Then a single ABCI Query call with the `get` target key and the latest verifiable `height` is enough to get the required value together with Merkle proof and check that the value and the proof are consistent with `app_hash`.

 To make a writing (`put`) requests, the Client broadcasts the transaction to the cluster.
 Upon successful broadcast and insertion of the transaction into some block, the Client knows the corresponding block `height`.
 This `height` becomes verifiable as soon as the next block is committed (as mentioned earlier normally this happens in a short time, by default 1 second at most).
-Then to verify successful `put` (and to get computation result in case of the computational `put`), the Client just needs to make the ABCI Query with the target key and `height`, like for the `get` request in the previous paragraph.
+Then to verify successful `put` (and to get computation result in case of the computational `put`), the Client just needs to make the ABCI Query with the target key and `height`, like it is described in the previous paragraph for the `get` request.

 `run` requests processing is very similar to `put` processing.
 The only difference that the Client generates a 'hidden' target key and use it to invoke the calculation via Tendermint transaction and then to read it via ABCI Query.